fingent-corp/gateway-prestashop-mastercard-module/README.md

 Firstly, it’s important to configure your gateway credentials in TEST mode and make sure that everything works.

-Note: that if gateway credentials are not configured correctly, you can not enable any of the modules payment methods.
+Note: that if gateway credentials are not configured correctly, you can not enable any of the module's payment methods.

 If the gateway credentials are incorrect for any reason, there will be a warning displayed at the top of the configuration page.